0xcharly/pycr/README.md

 Then run:

-     $ gerrit-cl list
+     $ git cl list

 to see the list of pending changes.

 With gerrit-cl you can review, submit or rebase a change.
-See gerrit-cl -h for more info.
+See git cl -h for more info.